wenyfan/EFS/README.md

 # Contributors
-Peter Shearer, Wenyuan Fan, Daniel Trugman, Robin Matoza
+Peter Shearer, Wenyuan Fan, Daniel Trugman, Robin Matoza and you!
+We would love to see your customized use of the EFS format

 # Bugs
 Please report bugs and questions to wenyuanfan@ucsd.edu or pshearer@ucsd.edu